bioinformatics-policlinicogemelli/ALOA/README.md

 ```
 ### 7. Imaging
 The markers' position and their distances can be plot on single chosen ROI image.
-In particular, for marker positions the output folder will be structured as:
+In particular, for marker positions, the output folder will be structured as:
 - **tif** images with markers plotted on ROIs
-- **Interactive_plots** folder containing the same images mentioned above with the possibility to select and show only specific markers by clicking on the correspondive legend dot.
+- **Interactive_plots** folder containing the same images mentioned above with the possibility to select and show only specific markers by clicking on the corresponding legend dot.
 ```
 Img_match
 ├── Interactive_plots